 Each Subscriber must receive its own Location Account Number(s).
 The details corresponding to such Location Account Number should be that of the Subscriber.

-The Contracting Party must report the Subscriber’s receipt of Real-Time Data as part of its Managed Non-Display service under separate (non-billable) Information Product codes.
+The Contracting Party must report the Subscriber’s receipt of Information as part of its Managed Non-Display service under separate (non-billable) Information Product codes.

 Reporting the Provision of ASP Services/ESP Services to Trading Members